Smartling/java-api-sdk/README.md

 ## Using this SDK

-The Smartling API SDK is distributed via Maven Central.
+The Smartling API SDK is distributed via Maven Central and is compatible with JDK 1.7 (Java 7) and up.

 ### Maven